Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Keep your focus on principle-based bargaining and don't get sucked into disputes rooted in emotion rather than logic.

-Have back-up documentation handy to support your positions: copies of financial records that show what things really cost, notes on how many hours you each really spent per week with the children prior to the discussion of divorce.
+Have back-up documentation handy to support your positions: copies of financial records or documents that show what things really cost, notes on how many hours you each really spent per week with the children prior to the discussion of divorce.

 It's a lot easier to navigate where you are going when you've got a clear and documented picture of where you've been.